 - How The Scale Is Made: Equating

-- ACT vs SAT: When Are The Easiest Test Dates?
+- When Are The Easiest ACT and SAT Test Dates?

-Needless to say, we've put a lot of thought and research into finding out the answer.
+We've put a lot of thought and research into pinpointing the primary differences between the ACT and SAT tests.
 And the more I consider the SAT vs ACT, the more I find the ACT to be the better test.

-Here are the top four consideration that came to light during our research:
+Here are the differences between the two tests that came to light during my research:

-1. Some Schools Will Take The ACT vs An SAT and Two SAT IIs.
+Some Schools Will Take One ACT vs One SAT and Two SAT IIs.

 That means you could put all the effort you would have distributed across three tests (SATI, SATII, 2nd SAT II) and just focus on the ACT.